Elissa Yukiko Weichbrodt

-Elissa Yukiko Weichbrodt is Assistant Professor of Art and Art History at Covenant College in Lookout Mountain, Georgia.
-She has just completed her fifth year as a faculty member.
+Elissa Yukiko Weichbrodt is Associate Professor of Art and Art History at Covenant College in Lookout Mountain, Georgia.
 Professor Weichbrodt received her B.A. in Interdisciplinary Studies from Covenant College in 2004, and her M.A. and Ph.D. in Art History and Archaeology from Washington University in St. Louis.
 Her dissertation, Through the Body: Corporeality, Subjectivity, and Empathy in Contemporary American Art, explored the relationship between embodied experience, subjectivity, and empathy expressed in artworks created and exhibited in New York in the early 1990s and linked with identity politics.

 Today, her research and teaching explores representations of race and gender in art and visual culture from the nineteenth century to the present.
 Most recently, Professor Weichbrodt's essay "Found or Recovered?: Competing Views of Paradise in Late Nineteenth-Century Hawaiian Landscape Painting" was published in The Religion and Arts Journal.
 This is especially exciting since she was born and raised in Honolulu, Hawaii, and grew up seeing some of these paintings at her local museum.
 Current projects include essays on representations of race in photography and considering the historiographic practices of artists.